Branched flow of intense laser light in plasma with uneven density distribution

-The evolution of the $(|k_y|,y)$ phase space discussed above reflects branching of the laser light in the physical space.
-To further characterize the branching, we consider the angular dependence of the laser electric field in the Fourier space, defined by $\tilde{E}_z(\phi)=|\int e^{-ik_0 x \cos \phi}e^{-ik_0 y \sin \phi}E_z(\phi)dxdy|$, where $\phi=\arctan (|k_y/k_x|)$.
-Here, $E_z$ is used instead of $E_y$ to exclude the non-oscillating self-generated fields.
-As shown in Fig. \ref{fig_2}(d), the dependence of $\tilde{E}_z(\phi)$ on $\phi$ at $t=2.7$ and 53 fs is quite similar for $\phi<\pi/63$, indicating that most of the laser energy still flows in the $x$ direction.
-Even at $t=53$ fs, only a small fraction of the laser light is side scattered at the overdense nodes.
-However, we can see in Fig. \ref{fig_2}(h) that at $t=240$ fs, as a result of many successive branchings in the foam structure, the light-filament distribution becomes rather isotropic within a large spread angle $\phi=\pi/60 \sim \pi/2$.
+To further characterize the branching, we consider the angle dependence of the laser electric field in the Fourier space, defined by $\tilde{E}_z(\phi)=|\int e^{-ik_0x\cos\phi}e^{-ik_0y\sin\phi}E_z(\phi)\mathrm{d}x\mathrm{d}y|$, where $\phi=\arctan(|k_y/k_x|)$.
+Here, $E_z$ is used instead of $E_y$ to exclude the self-generated fields.
+As shown in Fig. \ref{fig_3}(d), the dependence of $\tilde{E}_z(\phi)$ on $\phi$ at $t=35.3$ fs is quite similar for both cases, indicating that most of the laser energy still flows in the $x$ direction.
+However, at $t=1095$ fs, as a result of many successive weak scatterings in the uneven plasma, a large amount of laser light is branched into other directions.
+The spread angle $\Theta$ of the light branches after the first caustics can be defined as that when $\tilde{E}_z$ drops to $1/4$ of its maximum.
+We find $\Theta\sim2\pi/9$ when photoionization is included, which is about two times larger than that without photoionization.
+This result further demonstrates that photoionization enhances the unevenness of the refractivity and thus the branching.